 - Watch the person for signs of increasing distress.

 - Get medical help.
-For a mild reaction, a health care provider may recommend over-the-counter medications, such as antihistamines.
+For a mild reaction, a health care provider may recommend over-the-counter medicines, such as antihistamines.

 For a severe allergic reaction (anaphylaxis):